Based on what you've told us, it looks like you're covered by the Horticulture Award 2010 [MA000028].

 - harvesting or pick data.

-Use the Piecework agreement template (DOCX 41.3KB) to make a piecework agreement under the Horticulture Award.
+Use our interactive piecework agreement template to make a piecework agreement under the Horticulture Award.

 An employee can’t be paid by commission only under the Horticulture Award.

 For hourly pay rates in this award, check Minimum wages.